Sakuhano/Tatacon/README.md

 # Code Flashing for Leonardo

-If the steps above have been followed you should be able to upload the code located in the controller code folder and just flash to the arduino.
+If the steps above have been followed you should be able to upload the code located in the leonardo code folder and just flash to the arduino.

 # CAD